 Electric wheelchairs are the best alternatives to mobility chairs.
 However, an electric wheelchair is typically designed for senior patients who require 24/7 support, unlike mobility chairs that are only necessary when engaging in outdoor activities that involve covering long distances.
 The needs of your patient will determine whether a mobility chair or an electric scooter is a better fit.

 To further contrast an electric wheelchair with a mobility chair, an electric wheelchair operates through the use of a joystick, while a mobility chair’s function depends on a tiller and its handlebars.
 When comparing a mobility scooter with an electric wheelchair, remember, a mobility scooter is equipped with four wheels, while a power wheelchair is built with two large wheels and four smaller wheels for added stability.
+If you think that a mobility scooter is a better fit for you you can check out used mobility scooters available on Keep Moving Care.

 Another significant difference between these mobility aid options is that a power wheelchair consists of a footrest platform that is height-adjustable, whereas a mobility scooter’s foot platform varies depending on the type of scooter you purchase.
 To ensure that your mobility aid addresses your patients’ unique physical and lifestyle needs, you’ll need to dedicate the necessary time to research before you commit.